CN3ves/5-/docs/index.md

   </blockquote>
 </details>

   * **Abilities** represent any particular action that the character has mastered, a signature move or a personalised take on a regular skill.
-Abilities add an extra twist the character's skill and provide the opportunity to add special effects to an action.
-As such, abilities work as special skill descriptors.
+Abilities add an extra twist the character's skill and provide the opportunity to add special effects to an action, reflecting critical skill successes.
   > *Fast talking is important for an illusionist to keep the audience both engaged and distracted, it is a deception skill that can have the added effect of confusing the target.
 Thus the character has the ability Words of Confusion*.
 <details><summary><i>Examples for abilities</i></summary>
   &nbsp;&nbsp;<i><u>Counter attack:</u> counter attack on successful defence. <br>